-And once you buy too much stuff to fit into your 5,000-square-foot ranch house or your three-car garage, you can drive over to your self-storage unit, thus supporting one of the fastest-growing industries in America.
+But once you’ve fixed your garage door, and find taught you bought too much stuff to fit into your 5,000-square-foot ranch house or your three-car garage, you can drive over to your self-storage unit, thus supporting one of the fastest-growing industries in America.

 So, there would probably be no better way to slow consumption, and thus gain some hope to head off catastrophic climate disruption and keep society from running off the cliff of peak oil, than putting the breaks on car culture immediately.
 Mugyenyi and Engler join the many authors of anti-car books who put forth many worthy policy ideas to clear the road.
 Some of theirs include taxing driving to support transit and limiting car ads.

 I was so glad to see that they didn’t push the false solutions of electric cars, hydrogen cars, solar cars or any of the myriad quick fixes that the industry wants us to believe will make cars less harmful to humans.
 Even the cleanest car still requires resources to build and run, still creates dangerous waste and, worst of all, still serves as the linchpin of the consumer society.

 The authors believe that activists can create a successful anti-car movement by skipping over what a bummer it will be to give up your Camaro and instead just talking up how great life would be without everybody else’s Camrys or Cadillacs stinking up the place.